Performance Audits and Code Reviews

 How It Works

-All it takes is one week and five straightforward steps to turn your project
+All it takes is five straightforward steps to turn your site around:

 Harry’s performance audit gave comprehensive, forensic insight across the full delivery pipeline.
 Clearly highlighted priorities brought rapid benefits and a plan for continued improvement.
 Genius.